Defence of the Reich

 The USAAF dropped 1.46 million tons of bombs on Axis-occupied Europe while the RAF dropped 1.31 million tons, for a total of 2.77 million tons, of which 51.1 per cent was dropped on Germany.
-With the direct damage inflicted on Germany industry and air force, the Wehrmacht was forced to use millions of men, tens of thousands of guns and hundreds of millions of shells in a failed attempt to halt the American–British Combined Bomber Offensive.
-The Luftwaffe's losses in this theater also sapped an enormous amount of Germany's overall warmaking potential: aircraft accounted for some 40% of German military expenditures (by Reichsmark value) from 1942 to 1944.United States Strategic Bombing Survey Vol 3, Effects of Strategic Bombing on the German War Economy, 1945, p.
-144.
+With the direct damage inflicted on Germany industry and air force, the Wehrmacht was forced to use millions of men, tens of thousands of guns and hundreds of millions of shells in a failed attempt to halt the Allied bomber offensive.
+The Luftwaffe's losses in this theater also sapped an enormous amount of Germany's overall war-making potential: aircraft accounted for some 40% of German military expenditures (by Reichsmark value) from 1942 to 1944.

 From January 1942 to April 1943, German arms industry grew by an average of 5.5 per cent per month and by summer 1943, the systematic attack against German industry by Allied bombers brought the increase in armaments production from May 1943 to March 1944 to a halt.
 At the ministerial meeting in January 1945, Albert Speer noted that, since the intensification of the bombing began, 35 per cent fewer tanks, 31 per cent fewer aircraft and 42 per cent fewer lorries were produced than planned because of the bombing.
 The German economy had to switch vast amount of resources away from equipment for the fighting fronts and assign them instead to combat the bombing threat.
 The intensification of night bombing by the RAF and daylight attacks by the USAAF added to the destruction of a major part of German industries and cities, which caused the Nazi economy to collapse in the winter of 1944–45.
 By this time, the Allied armies had reached the German border and the strategic campaign became fused with the tactical battles over the front.
 The air campaign continued until April 1945, when the last strategic bombing missions were flown and it ended upon the German unconditional surrender on 9 May.